-In the event a student does not receive credit for a subject because of excessive absences, expulsion, or drops out of school, NC will be recorded in the applicable place in the student's cumulative folder and on the permanent record.
+In the event a student does not receive credit for a subject because of excessive absences, expulsion, or drops out of school, no credit (NC) will be recorded in the applicable place in the student's cumulative folder and on the permanent record.

 When a student completes a subject, the actual grade the student earned will be recorded in the appropriate place in the student's cumulative folder and on the permanent record.
-See JCSD School Board Policy IHA.
+See JCSD School Board Policy IHE and JRA.